 There are seven different flavors to choose from and they all clock in at over 300 calories.
 Over 10g of fat in every bar, as well as roughly 40g of carbs and a solid 20g of protein.
 Unlike most of the other bars on this list, the protein here comes from whey and milk specifically.

-Everything about this bars is formulated for use by athletes and bodybuilders trying to put on muscle mass.
+Everything about this bars is formulated for use by athletes and bodybuilders trying to put on lean muscle mass.
 Use them to power through tough workouts, or to aid your recovery after the fact.

 Reviewers seem happy with the taste, with many of them frequently claiming that these are the best tasting protein bars on the market right now.